toitlang/toit/README.md

 # RISC-V GETTING STARTED
 ------

-This fork is very much an experiment in getting Toit running on RISC-V hardware--as an IoT endpoint, coordinator, and potentially development platform.
-Below are a list of **WIP** steps required to get Toit running on a SiFive Unmatched dev board.
+This fork is an experiment in getting Toit running on RISC-V 64-bit hardware.
+Below is a list of **WIP** steps required to get Toit running on a SiFive Unmatched dev board or RISC-V VM with QEMU.

 ## STATUS
 - idf environment - **PARTIAL** (ERROR: Fails near the end on wheel cryptography. version mismatch for RISC-V support?)